OUERZAZI/Tourism-Dashboard-Internship/README.md

-# Tourism-Dashboard-Internship
-This repository showcases the work done during my internship at Amaris Consulting, including a Tourism Dashboard project developed in Power BI and other related contributions.
 # Tourism Dashboard Internship

 This repository highlights the work I completed during my internship at **Amaris Consulting** from **June 3, 2024, to July 26, 2024**.
-The main focus of my internship was to develop a comprehensive tourism dashboard for Tunisia, leveraging data analysis and visualization tools to provide actionable insights.
+The main focus of my internship was to develop a comprehensive tourism dashboard for Tunisia in Power BI , leveraging data analysis and visualization tools to provide actionable insights.

 ---